Physical Recovery After Stroke

 • Hang a Low Line

-The lower you hang the slackline, the easier it will be.
 In the case reports I mentioned above, the slackline was hung just about a foot off the ground.
-This way when an individual stands in the middle of the line, the slackline is mere inches off the ground.
+This way, when an individual stands in the middle of the line, the slackline is mere inches off the ground.

 In terms of finding a slackline, there are many slackline kits available on Amazon, most of which range from $50 to $100.
 I’ve used slacklines from FlyBold and ZenMonkey, both of which I’ve enjoyed.